iAmGiG/WaveletTransforms/Phase3ResNet/phase3Beta.md

-# Wavelet-Based Pruning of ResNet Models
+# Deep Learning Model Pruning

-This project aims to prune pre-trained ResNet models using wavelet-based techniques and random pruning.
-The pruning process involves removing less significant weights from the model to reduce its size and computational complexity while maintaining acceptable performance levels.
-The project is organized into modular components for better maintainability and reusability.
+This repository contains the code for pruning deep learning models using both wavelet-based and random pruning methods.
+The architecture is modular, making it easy to modify or extend the pruning techniques.

 ## Suggested Architecture

-1. **Main Pruning Script (`main_pruning.py`)**
+1. **Main Pruning Script (`main_pruning.py`)**: Orchestrates the entire pruning process.
-2. **Wavelet-Based Pruning Module (`dwt_pruning.py`)**
+2. **Wavelet-Based Pruning Module (`dwt_pruning.py`)**: Implements the wavelet-based pruning logic.
-3. **Random Pruning Script (`random_pruning.py`)**
-4. **Utility Functions (`utils.py`)**

-## Detailed Breakdown

-### 1. Main Pruning Script (`main_pruning.py`)

-Handles the overall flow and coordinates the pruning process.

-### 2. Wavelet-Based Pruning Module (`dwt_pruning.py`)

-Contains the logic for wavelet-based pruning.

-### 3. Random Pruning Script (`random_pruning.py`)

-Executes random pruning based on the prune count obtained from the wavelet-based pruning.
+3. **Random Pruning Script (`random_pruning.py`)**: Performs random pruning based on the output from the wavelet-based pruning.

-### 4. Utility Functions (`utils.py`)

-Contains common functions for loading models, saving models, logging, and setting up the CSV writer.
+4. **Utility Functions (`utils.py`)**: Provides common functions used across the project.

 ## Workflow

-### Main Pruning Script
+### Main Pruning Script (`main_pruning.py`)

-- Loads the model.
+- Loads the model from a specified path.
-- Performs wavelet-based pruning using `dwt_pruning.py`.
+- Performs wavelet-based pruning using the `dwt_pruning.py` module.
-- Saves the pruned model and logs the details.
+- Saves the pruned model and logs the details to a CSV file.
-- Prepares parameters for the random pruning step.
+- Prepares parameters (such as the total prune count and model path) for the random pruning step.

-### Wavelet-Based Pruning Module
+### Wavelet-Based Pruning Module (`dwt_pruning.py`)

-- Handles wavelet-based pruning and logging of details.
+- Handles the wavelet-based pruning of the model.
+- Logs detailed information about the pruning process, including parameters and outcomes for each layer.

-### Random Pruning Script
+### Random Pruning Script (`random_pruning.py`)

-- Handles random pruning based on prune count and logging of details.
+- Executes random pruning based on the prune count obtained from the wavelet-based pruning.
+- Saves the randomly pruned model and logs the details.

-### Utility Functions
+### Utility Functions (`utils.py`)

-- Common functions for model loading, saving, logging, and setting up the CSV writer.
+- Contains functions for loading models, saving models, logging pruning details, and setting up CSV writers.

+## Usage

+To use this repository, follow these steps:

+1. Configure the paths and parameters in the flags section of `main_pruning.py`.
+2. Run `main_pruning.py` to perform wavelet-based pruning and prepare for random pruning.
+3. Execute `random_pruning.py` with the appropriate parameters to perform random pruning.